saadeghi/daisyui/packages/docs/src/routes/(routes)/blog/(posts)/daisyui-2024-wrapped/+page.md

 daisyUI 5 is a huge update, fixing many bugs, and adding many new features, components, and themes.
 I'm excited about all the new CSS features and Tailwind CSS 4 features that we are using in daisyUI 5.
 I can't wait to share it with you all!

-Alpha version is available for testing on [v5.daisyui.com](https://v5.daisyui.com/).
-Public beta will be available in a few days.
+Beta version is available for testing on [v5.daisyui.com](https://v5.daisyui.com/).

 Join our [Discord server](https://daisyui.com/discord/) to get the latest news and updates about daisyUI 5 release date